What should you do if your child gets H1N1 swine flu? It’s a question many parents

 needed hospitalization or have died from the disease.

 Here are answers to common questions about treating H1N1 swine flu in your

 children and advice on when you need to seek medical attention.

 Antibiotics only cure certain infections due to bacteria -- and if taken carelessly, you may get more serious health problems than you bargained for.

 With any illness, it is critical to address the underlying cause of the illness, whether it's bacterial or viral.
 Antibiotics will not kill cold or flu viruses.

 Should I Avoid Antibiotics Altogether?

 Not at all.
 Antibiotics can save people's lives, and if you need them, you should get them as quickly as you can.
-Since only your doctor can prescribe antibiotics, this means that you should talk to your doctor if your think you might need them (as opposed to taking your friend's leftover antibiotics from last winter's illness).
+Since only a doctor can prescribe antibiotics, this means that you should talk to your doctor if you think you might need them (as opposed to taking your friend's leftover antibiotics from last winter's illness, for example).

 However, it is the grave over-reliance and inappropriate use of antibiotics that have contributed to the global antibiotic resistance crisis that we face.

 A study by the CDC showed that many adults believe that if they are sick enough to see a doctor for a cold, they should get an antibiotic treatment.
 The study also showed that patients are not aware of the consequences of taking the drugs if they are not needed.
 And when antibiotics are misused, bacteria can become resistant.